 How is online radio different from traditional radio?

 People are people.
 The medium may change, but people will still listen to emotional stories that affect them.

 The key differences are that online radio ads can more clearly measure success and provide detailed analytics of listener information.
-Because online radio knows the detailed demographic information of an individual listener, you’re able to more intelligently target them with ads.
+Because online stations know the detailed demographic information of an individual listener, you’re able to more intelligently target them with radio ads.